Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Machine Learning Properties

-The tables below provides an overview of the machine learning properties.
+The tables below provide an overview of the machine learning properties.

 ## Active Learning